Nailujj/Forta_bot_deployment/README.md

   - `data`: The input data of the transaction.

 ### FORTA-UPDATE
-- **Description**: Fired when a transaction contains an Update Agent function call by the deployer address.
+- **Description**: Fired when a transaction contains an `updateAgent` function call by the deployer address.
 - **Severity**: Low.
 - **Type**: "info".
 - **Metadata**: